Fixatron/TFRom-Recreation/README.md

     -The Black Baby in stage 9 is the old Takara Logo -Theres a side room in stage 8 where the player fights a guardian, megatron appears and the reward is a U for RODIMUS -Rodimus letters: (Stage:Letter) 1:R,2:O,4:D,5:I,7:M,8:U,9:S
+    -The vertical levels dont actually update new backgrounds, it loops the same 2 screens

 #   Things I want to change